biscuitov/biscuitov/README.md

 # 💫 About Me:
 Wolfram Co-CEO, Naxe CEO.
-Creating a real one, not pet.
+Creating a real one, not pet.<br>
 Senior DBA at Accenture Poland from 2022.